 When to go to Egypt?

-The dates from November to February are the best for visiting Egypt.
+The dates from November to February is our best recommendation for a luxury Egypt vacation.
 With the lower daytime temperatures during this period, you can easily explore.
 However, it is worth remembering that this is the tourist season in Egypt itself, so attractions will be crowded.
 At the start of January and February, there are also winter holidays in Egyptian schools, which is why many families come to Luxor or Aswan for holidays.
 On the one hand, daytime temperatures are not higher than 30ºC in the very south of the country, so you can visit comfortably.
 On the other hand, during this time, Egypt is visited by a lot of tourists.

 What's the weather like in Egypt?